wandb/edu/mlops-001/README.md

 <img src="https://raw.githubusercontent.com/Nov05/pictures/master/repos/wandb-edu/2023-03-08%2004_39_06-root%40guido_%20_mnt_d_github_wandb-edu_mlops-001_lesson2.jpg">

 4. If you run into **error** `Could not load library libcudnn_cnn_infer.so.8.
 Error: libcuda.so: cannot open shared object file: No such file or directory
-Please make sure libcudnn_cnn_infer.so.8 is in your library path`, [add the following config](https://discuss.pytorch.org/t/libcudnn-cnn-infer-so-8-library-can-not-found/164661).
+Please make sure libcudnn_cnn_infer.so.8 is in your library path`, which is probably related to Ubuntu 22.04.2 LTS, cause some users reported that they downgraded to Ubuntu 20.04 and then had no problems, [add the following config](https://discuss.pytorch.org/t/libcudnn-cnn-infer-so-8-library-can-not-found/164661).

 > As discussed in this issue 155 it is just a matter to add this in the `.bashrc`:
 > `export LD_LIBRARY_PATH=/usr/lib/wsl/lib:$LD_LIBRARY_PATH`